callabush/BIOMI_6300_amplicon_project/README.md

 We have 12 samples (24 forward and reverse reads).
 Each forward or reverse read has a fastq.gzip.
 These files range from 4 MB to 7 MB.
 These samples are of section IV and section V of the intestinal tract.
 Section V has also been referred to as the hindgut.

+I also have 2 control samples, each with forward and reverse reads.
+This brings the total number of fastq files to 28.

 Throughout the course, BIOMI 6300, I will update this README will my progress on this project.